Private early childhood education

 Kela pays the private daycare allowance directly to the private daycare centre, the private family daycare provider or the contractually employed care provider working in the family’s home.

-If a family who lives in Helsinki has more than one child in private early childhood education, or in municipal and private early childhood education, the family may receive a sibling compensation for private early childhood education.
+If your family’s place of residence is Helsinki and you have more than one child in private early childhood education, or in both municipal and private early childhood education, you may receive sibling compensation for private early childhood education.

-In most cases, the sibling compensation is paid for the eldest siblings in the family.
+The City usually pays the sibling compensation for the eldest siblings in the family.
 If one of the eldest siblings is in municipal early childhood education, the sibling compensation is paid for the youngest sibling in private early childhood education.

 The maximum amount of compensation per child is EUR 150 per month.
 If the deductible of a child’s fee is less than EUR 150, the amount of the compensation is the same as the deductible.

-The compensation application and its attachments must be received by the Register Office no later than on 31 December 2025.
-However, if one of the children in the family starts early childhood education after 1 December, the compensation application can be submitted to the Register Office within three (3) months of the child starting early childhood education.
+However, if one of the children in your family has not started early childhood education until after 1 December 2026, you may submit the compensation application to the Register Office within three (3) months of the child starting early childhood education.

-It is the responsibility of the parent or guardian to ensure that the deadline above is met, regardless of whether the application is submitted to the Register Office electronically, by post or in person.
+If the Register Office does not receive the application by the deadlines stated above, the application will be rejected and no sibling compensation will be granted for the 2026–2027 operating year.
+This also applies to the coming months of the 2026–2027 operating year.
+It is the responsibility of the guardian to ensure that the deadline is met, regardless of whether they submit the application to the Register Office electronically, by post or in person.

 Complaining about private early childhood education